Dean Couzins

-Dean Warren Couzins (born 9 June 1981 in Christchurch) is a field hockey player from New Zealand, who earned his first cap for the national team, nicknamed The Black Sticks, in 2001 against Malaysia.
+Dean Warren Couzins (born 9 June 1981) is a field hockey player from New Zealand, who earned his first cap for the national team, nicknamed The Black Sticks, in 2001 against Malaysia.
 The defender played the latter part of 2005 for Dutch club Breda, returning to join the NZ team for the Oceania Cup in November.
 Dean joined Dutch club SV Kampong in 2006–2007 helping them to a successful first year in the Dutch first league.